-Building Learning Power, a whole school approach to teaching and learning, is being embedded across the group to provide a core focus on dispositions within the four learning types (emotional, social, cognitive, and strategic).
+The "Learning Powered Approach", a whole school approach to teaching and learning, is being embedded across the group to provide a core focus on dispositions within the four learning types (emotional, social, cognitive, and strategic).
 We will continue to work with schools in both the independent and maintained sectors, universities, and teacher training institutions to share best practice so that Berkhamsted becomes a centre of excellence for teaching and learning.
-Alongside a strong focus on cyber security we have this year rolled out phase 3 of the Digital Device provision, issuing 575 new and replacement devices as well as migrating to a new intranet and resource platform providing staff and pupils with an easy to use dashboard and navigation, consolidating the digital side of teaching and learning.
+Alongside a strong focus on cyber security we have this year continued our digital device provision plan so that each pupil in Y5-13 has their own Microsoft Surface device, with younger children having access to class sets of iPads, the stock of which was renewed during the year.